 Well known in the Montréal street partnered-dance culture, Randy is a current coach and instructor at the Swing Connexion dance school and during some weekends, Porto Swing in Quebec City.
 As a teacher, he’s been invited to teach at events such as Snowbound Blues in New York, Swing-A-Dance, Montreal Bagel and Blues, MezzJelly, and Toronto Blues Battle.
 More often than not, he teaches with his dynamic pair Myriam Baril.
 They totally have their own website.

-Randy’s photos have previously been printed on Canadian Theatre Review, NOW Toronto, BOLS Around the World, and numerous fliers and advertisements for dance events around North America.
-He regularly shoots corporate event photography in and around Montréal these days but every now and then he makes the trek out to Toronto or New York to shoot weekend dance conventions/exchanges.
-What he’s most proud of however, are the countless number of facebook and twitter profile pictures of friends, families, and clients from his photo shoots.
+Randy’s photos have previously been printed on Canadian Theatre Review, NOW Toronto, BOLS Around the World, and numerous fliers and advertisements for dance events around the world.
+He regularly shoots corporate event photography in and around Montréal.

 Obsessed with geek culture since his parents first bought him a Famicon, Randy loves RPG video games, steampunk, Firefly, Shadowrun, and spending far too much money on camera gear.